Overworked, underpaid and stressed out.

 → Because this is bad for business.
 Millennials and Gen Z are the future of our organisations.
 Failure to adapt to changing priorities and new ways of working will undoubtedly make it very difficult to attract and retain top talent.

-→ And finally, because life is too short to be in a career you feel lukewarm towards.
+→ And finally, because life is too short to be in a career that makes you miserable.

-It’s about time we dispelled the myth that you have to trade career success for happiness and fulfillment.
+It’s about time we dispelled the myth that you have to trade career success for happiness.

 In helping young professionals design careers they love, Project Dialogue is here to build a better workforce of the future that will lead the world and its companies in a more human, compassionate and sustainable way.